 I’ve focused on Reconstruction because that’s the setting for Brotherhood, but you can adapt this lesson plan for use with any historical setting.
 Collect primary sources for the place and time period you want to explore.

 - a map of the place you’re discussing in class (here you’ll find a map of Richmond, VA, after the Civil War),

 - writing supplies (paper & pencil, or computer/word processor).

 I would encourage teachers to collaborate so that students read Brotherhood in language arts class while studying the period of Reconstruction in social studies.
 However, even without significant literary or historical background, all will glean insights from this writing workshop:

-- What it might have felt like to live in the American South shortly after the Civil War.
+- What it might have felt like to live in Virginia shortly after the Civil War.

-- How our imagination can bring to life an historical time period.
+- How imagination can bring to life any historical time period.

 - How our five senses draw us into a scene.

-- How messy the writing process is, even for professional writers.
+- How messy the writing process is (and how fun it can be)!

 To begin the writing component, ask students to take note of the details in the photographs.
 For example, here is a section of a photo taken in front of St. John’s Church in Richmond, VA.
 Notice that the children are wearing coats, but their feet are bare.

 Other details to note include the horses and carriages, cobbled streets, the motley garb worn by klansmen at that time, and hatch marks on the map, indicating the large section of downtown Richmond that burned in the April 1865 fire.